Extended formulations, non-negative factorizations and randomized communication protocols: When low variance forces large size

-\begin{thm} Consider an extended formulation for the perfect matching polytope of $K^n$ and a corresponding randomized protocol computing the slack matrix of this polytope in expectation.
-If the probability that the protocol outputs a non-zero value, given a pair $(U,M)$ with positive slack, is at least $p(n) \gg 1/n$, then the protocol has complexity $\Omega(n p(n))$ and the extended formulation has size $2^{\Omega(n p(n))}$. \end{thm} \begin{proof} Let $c$ be the complexity of the randomized protocol computing the (non-trivial part of the) slack matrix of the perfect matching polytope of $K^n$ in expectation.
-From this protocol, we obtain a new randomized protocol for the corresponding support problem by $\lceil1/p(n)\rceil$ independent executions of the given protocol, and outputting $1$ if at least one of the executions led to a non-zero value or $0$ otherwise.
-The new protocol is such that, for all pairs $(U,M)$ with a positive slack, the probability of outputting a zero value is at most

-where $\mathrm{e}$ is the Euler's number.
-Thus, there is constant probability that the value returned by the algorithm is positive.
-This gives a protocol of complexity $O(c/p(n))$ for the support problem for the slack matrix of the perfect matching polytope.
-The theorem follows directly from Lemma~\ref{lem:reduction1} and from the fact that the set disjointness problem has randomized communication complexity $\Omega(n)$. \end{proof}

-For instance, deterministic protocols for computing the slack matrix of the perfect matching polytope give rise to exponential size extended formulations.
-The same holds if $p(n)$ is a positive constant.
-For $p(n) = \Omega((\lg^2 n) / n)$, the size of the extended formulation is $n^{\Omega(\lg n)}$.
+Let $P$ denote the perfect matching polytope of $K^n$.
+Consider a size-$r$ extension of $P$ and a corresponding complexity-$\lceil \lg r \rceil$ protocol computing $S(P)$ in expectation (the existence of such a protocol is guaranteed by Theorems \ref{thm:Y91} and \ref{thm:p_vs_f}).
+Lemma \ref{lem:reduction1} and Theorem \ref{thm:conditional_lowerbound} together imply that $r = 2^{\Omega(n(1-\sigma^2))}$, where $\sigma^2$ is the normalized variance of the protocol.
+For instance, deterministic protocols for computing the slack matrix of the perfect matching polytope give rise to exponential size extensions ($\sigma^2 = 0$ in this case).
+The same holds if $\sigma^2$ is a constant with $0 < \sigma^2 < 1$.
+When $\sigma^2$ is about $(n-1)/n$ or more, the bound given by Theorem~\ref{thm:conditional_lowerbound} becomes trivial.